 Eva served on the board of UXPA Boston from 2011 through 2017 (including as President 2013-2015), where her key focus was building and supporting the local user experience community.

+Boston is home to a large and vibrant UX community that includes the likes of Jared Spool and Steve Krug.
 The organization has grown to over 5,000 members, and the annual conference attracts over 1000 attendees.

 Eva offers individual user experience coaching and mentoring through the Interaction Design Foundation